Skip to Content (Press Enter) Skip to Footer (Press Enter)

 The policies are also known as final expense policies and open to people 50 and older.
 Most don’t require a medical exam.

-Types of Burial Insurance
+Understanding Different Types of Burial Insurance Plans

 With a "simplified issue policy,” you won’t need a medical exam but you will have to answer health questions.
-Some questions might disqualify you, for example if you have a serious health condition like diabetes, cancer or heart disease.
+Some questions might disqualify you, for example, if you have a serious health condition like diabetes, cancer, or heart disease.

 Guaranteed Issue Life Insurance offers even less of a medical review – no questionnaire, no exam.
 While convenient, the downside according to Forbes is that it offers only small benefit amounts and graded death benefits.
 Graded death benefits mean that the insurer will only pay your beneficiary what you paid in so far and a little interest if you die within the first couple of years of getting the policy.

-Pre-need burial insurance is another option in which the money goes straight to the funeral home where you’ve made your funeral arrangements where the funeral director is also a licensed insurance agent.
+Pre-need burial insurance is another option in which the money goes straight to the funeral home where you’ve made your prepaid funeral arrangements where the funeral director is also a licensed insurance agent.

 Forbes says that if you need flexibility, you are better off with burial insurance.

-How Much Insurance Do You Need?
+How Much Burial Insurance Coverage Should You Have?

 Funeral arrangements can vary greatly depending on whether you plan a gathering and traditional burial or a simple, direct cremation and scattering with immediate family only.
 You can estimate your expenses with this calculator from New York Life or other similar ones.
 The Federal Trade Commission (FTC) also has a helpful funeral pricing checklist.

-Pros and Cons
+The Pros and Cons of Buying Burial Insurance

 According to Forbes, burial insurance could be a good choice if you want: